papa-torb/adtruth/README.md

 **with AdTruth**

 - See fraud rates across Google, Facebook, Instagram, TikTok
-- Compare: "Google 11% fraud, Instagram 63% fraud"
+- Compare: "Google 11% fraud vs Instagram 63% fraud"
 - Shift budget from high-fraud to low-fraud platforms
 - 9.6KB script—lighter than an image